Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 the parameter file paramAPG.h and the configuration file PORV21_config.start3.

-Anyone will be welcome to copy and rewrite these simulation codes under GNU General Public License v3.0, by keeping the first top 55 lines in (2) and 100 lines in (3) of the codes intact.
+Anyone can read, copy and rewrite these simulation codes under GNU General Public License v3.0, by keeping the first top 55 lines in (2) and 100 lines in (3) of the codes intact.